golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 * Masks are mandatory in the STUDIO space.
 * Your keycards will get you in 8am-11pm.
-* We have Monitors working most evenings.
+* We have Monitors (staff) working most evenings until 11.
 * Please go home before the Monitors close up shop.
 No overnighting is permitted.
 Sleep in your own bed, please.
 * No food or drink.
-Partially because of COVID, partially because this is a drawing course.
+Partially because of COVID; partially because this is a drawing course.
 * Please clean up after yourself.
-* If you don't feel well, stay home.
+* If you don't feel well, please stay home.
 * The STUDIO's pandemic capacity is 18 persons.
-We are interested in restarting the STUDIO's student culture but we're taking it slowly.
-You may bring a friend if you think they might like to become a part of this place, but we're not ready for you to bring your posse.
+We are interested in restarting the STUDIO's student culture, but we're taking it slowly.
+You may bring a friend if you think they might like to become a part of this community, but we're not ready for you to bring your posse.

 ---